ErikMinekus/sm-ripext/curl/docs/INSTALL.md

 The configure script always tries to find a working SSL library unless explicitly told not to.
-If you have OpenSSL installed in the default search path for your compiler/linker, you don't need to do anything special.
+If you have OpenSSL installed in the default search path for your compiler/linker, you do not need to do anything special.
 If you have OpenSSL installed in `/usr/local/ssl`, you can run configure like:

-    ./configure --with-ssl
+    ./configure --with-openssl

 If you have OpenSSL installed somewhere else (for example, `/opt/OpenSSL`) and you have pkg-config installed, set the pkg-config path first, like this:

-    env PKG_CONFIG_PATH=/opt/OpenSSL/lib/pkgconfig ./configure --with-ssl
+    env PKG_CONFIG_PATH=/opt/OpenSSL/lib/pkgconfig ./configure --with-openssl

 Without pkg-config installed, use this:

-    ./configure --with-ssl=/opt/OpenSSL
+    ./configure --with-openssl=/opt/OpenSSL

 If you insist on forcing a build without SSL support, even though you may have OpenSSL installed in your system, you can run configure like this: